Skip to main navigation Skip to main content

 Drivers' License Issuance

-Effective March 22, 2021, Woodford County residents will request, renew or replace their Kentucky driver’s license, permit or ID card at any Kentucky Transportation Cabinet Driver Licensing Regional Office.
-Find office locations, scheduling and more information at www.drive.ky.gov
+To request, renew or replace a Kentucky driver’s license, permit or ID card, please visit any Kentucky Transportation Cabinet Driver Licensing Regional Office.
+Find office locations, scheduling and more information at: www.drive.ky.gov

 Online renewal for driver’s licenses and motorcycle licenses only is now available for most renewals (those with no changes to the current license). www.drive.ky.gov